2023 McCoy Grant Recipients

 How do I apply?

-Applications closed on March 23, 2023.
-Recipients will be awarded at SIBA’s 2023 New Voices New Rooms in-person conference in August.
+Applications will close on March 21, 2024.
+Recipients will be announced in July and awarded at SIBA’s 2024 New Voices New Rooms Town Hall meeting in August.
 Full eligibility details and online grant application can be accessed through the Southern Independent Booksellers Alliance, an organization dedicated to literacy, diversity, and creating a world where all stories are given equal voice and respect.
 Thank you for being our bookseller champions.

 Please check back for information about 2024’s application season and Follow Sarah’s Instagram @SarahMMcCoy for more news about The McCoy Grant.